 In 1929, at age nineteen, Rosalie Palter married Dr. Joseph Cohen, a surgeon and native New Yorker who shared her love of Zion.
 During their honeymoon, the couple attended the 1929 World Zionist Congress in Zurich, Switzerland, the historic meeting in which Zionists and non-Zionists were united in the newly formed Jewish Agency.
 The Cohens also visited Palestine, where they were incorrectly reported as having been slain during Arab-Jewish skirmishes.

-Cohen studied at the Tulane University School of Journalism, developing eloquent written and oral skills in the process, and graduating with a B.A. in 1930.
+Cohen studied at the Tulane University School of Journalism, developing eloquent written and oral skills in the process, and graduated with a BA in 1930.
 During World War II, she was employed as a Hebrew translator by the United States Department of Censorship.
 Starting in the 1940s, she began annual visits to the future State of Israel.

 In New Orleans, Cohen worked to strengthen the intellectual and cultural life of the local Jewish community.
 She served as the first female president of the Greater New Orleans Jewish Federation from 1959 to 1961.
 She was a cofounder of the Jewish Community Center Senior Citizens Club in the late 1950s, the Home for the Jewish Aged in 1962, and Women in Federation in 1966.
 Believing that “Jewish education is the source of Jewish continuity,” she focused particular attention on training future Jewish leaders (especially women) and on developing Jewish academic programs.
 She established the New Orleans Lemann Stern Young Leadership Group in 1960, whose purpose was to educate young Jewish women and men in leadership skills and philanthropy through exposure to national leaders and missions to Israel.
 Cohen’s program philosophy eventually became a national model for federation leadership training.